-- 4 states have an age-18 floor, no exceptions Delaware, New Jersey, Pennsylvania and Minnesota.
-Age 18 is the age of majority in those states. - 7 more states require parties to be legal adults (i.e., the only exception to age-18 is for court-emancipated minors): Texas, Virginia, Kentucky, New York, Ohio, Georgia, and Indiana.
-In those states, depending on the state, there is an age floor of either 16 or 17.
-Together with the "age-18, no exceptions" states above, a total of 11 states now limit marriage to legal adults. - 9 states have an age-17 floor: Florida, Georgia, Kentucky, Nevada, Nebraska, New York, Ohio, Oregon, and Tennessee.
-Nebraska also requires parental consent until age 19, Nebraska's age of majority. - 22 states (and Washington, D.C.) have an age-16 floor: Alabama, Arkansas, Arizona, Colorado, Connecticut, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Missouri, Montana, New Hampshire, North Dakota, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia and Wisconsin. - 5 states set an age floor below age 16: Alaska (14); Hawaii (15); Kansas (15); Maryland (15); and North Carolina (14). - 10 states California, Massachusetts, Michigan, Mississippi, New Mexico, Oklahoma, Rhode Island, Washington, West Virginia, and Wyoming do not set any age floor by statute, though some (e.g., Massachusetts) may suggest an age floor through case law. - 17 states require all minors to get judicial approval before they can marry.
+- 6 states have an age-18 floor, no exceptions: Delaware, New Jersey, Pennsylvania, Minnesota, Rhode Island, and New York.
+Age 18 is the age of majority in those states. - 6 more states require parties to be legal adults (i.e., the only exception to age-18 is for court-emancipated minors): Texas, Virginia, Kentucky, Ohio, Georgia, and Indiana.
+Each of these states has an age floor of either 16 or 17.
+Together with the "age-18, no exceptions" states above, a total of 12 states now limit marriage to legal adults. - 8 states have an age-17 floor: Florida, Georgia, Kentucky, Nevada, Nebraska, Ohio, Oregon, and Tennessee.
+Nebraska also requires parental consent until age 19, which is the state's age of majority. - 23 states (and Washington DC) have an age-16 floor: Alabama, Arkansas, Arizona, Colorado, Connecticut, District of Columbia, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Missouri, Montana, New Hampshire, North Carolina, North Dakota, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia, and Wisconsin. - 4 states set an age floor below age 16: Alaska (14); Hawaii (15); Kansas (15); and Maryland (15). - 9 states do not set any age floor by statute: California, Massachusetts, Michigan, Mississippi, New Mexico, Oklahoma, Washington, West Virginia, and Wyoming.
+Some (e.g., Massachusetts) may suggest an age floor through case law. - 16 states require all minors to get judicial approval before they can marry: California, Colorado, Connecticut, Georgia, Indiana, Iowa, Kentucky, Louisiana, Massachusetts, Montana, Nevada, New Hampshire, Ohio, Texas, Utah, and Virginia.
 Some states' judicial processes are bare-bones, simply to verify parental consent, and may not even clearly require a judge to meet with or question the minor.
-Other states' judicial processes set several criteria and have detailed safeguards.7 - In 14 states (and Washington, D.C.), clerks acting on their own without judges can issue marriage licenses for all minors: Alabama, Florida, Idaho, Maine, Maryland, Missouri, Nebraska, North Dakota, Oregon, South Carolina, South Dakota, Tennessee, Vermont, and Wisconsin. - Only one state, Mississippi, sets different conditions for approvals for girls vs. boys.
+Other states' judicial processes set several criteria and have detailed safeguards. - In 14 states (and Washington DC), clerks acting on their own without judges can issue marriage licenses for all minors:

+Alabama, District of Columbia, Florida, Idaho, Maine, Maryland, Missouri, Nebraska, North Dakota, Oregon, South Carolina, South Dakota, Tennessee, Vermont, and Wisconsin. - Only one state sets different conditions for approvals for girls vs. boys: Mississippi.
 Judicial approval is required for all males under age 17, but for females, only if they are under age 15.
-All other states' gender-differentiated laws have been repealed through recent reforms. - Only one state, Maryland, allows the marriage of minors younger than age 16 with no judge ever involved, based only on proof of pregnancy/childbirth and parental consent. - 5 states expressly permit pregnancy to lower the minimum marriage age: Arkansas, Maryland, New Mexico, North Carolina, and Oklahoma.
+All other states' gender-differentiated laws have been repealed through recent reforms. - Only one state allows the marriage of minors younger than age 16 with no judge ever involved: Maryland.
+The marriage is allowed based only on proof of pregnancy/childbirth and parental consent. - 4 states expressly permit pregnancy to lower the minimum marriage age: Arkansas, Maryland, New Mexico, and Oklahoma.